danielpickett/firebase-api-app/README.md

-# Firebase API App - CRUD Notes App
+# Basic Notes App using Firebase REST API.

+## How to run

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+To run it locally...

-In the project directory, you can run:
+1. First, in the project directory, run `npm install`.

-### `npm start`

-Runs the app in the development mode.<br>
+2. You can then use `npm start` to run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.